jamesheald/COIN/README.md

 ### Inferring internal representations of the COIN model fit to adaptation data

 When performing multiple runs of a simulation using parameters fit to data, each run of the simulation can be assigned a weight based on how well it explains the data.
 In general, these weights will not be equal (although they can be, as weights are reset when runs are resampled in particle filtering).
 To generate a set of weighted runs, set the model parameters to their maximum likelihood estimates, pass the data to the model via the adaptation property and call the run_COIN method.
 The resultant weights should be used to average inferences across runs.

+### Parallel computing

+It is possible to obtain better fits to data and cleaner internal representations by increasing the number of runs.
+However,

+The computational complexity of the COIN model scales linearly with the number of runs.
+To reduce runtime, each run can be performed in parallel across multiple CPU cores (e.g. on a computer cluster).
+To engage parallel processing, use the maxCores property to specify the maximum number of CPU cores available for use.
+The default setting of maxCores is 0, which implements serial processing.

+This simulation performed inference based on a single sample of the observation noise, which transforms the perturbation into the state feedback.

 ### Using adaptation data to assign weights to runs